Unity-Technologies/Industry-Product-Configurator/README.md

 <img width="480" alt="Screenshot 2024-05-03 at 13 37 48" src="https://github.com/Unity-Technologies/Industry-Product-Configurator/assets/89197200/90b7ff3a-63fc-42c4-8216-35c8111d8510">

 When utilizing the Material Variant Set, a tool is available to streamline the process.
 By inputting the parent object and a target material, this tool iterates through all child objects equipped with a MeshRenderer component.
 It identifies all instances where the material matches the target material, collecting the necessary indices and information.
 This enables seamless material changes when switching variants.

+### Package Settings
+A new settings page to make the package even more customizable.
+You can find it under "Edit" > "Project Settings" > "Product Configurator".
+Inside this settings page, there are various options that you can modify to better suit your specific needs.
+Explore these settings to fine-tune the configurator to your exact requirements.

+### Advanced Mode
+Within the settings page, there is a toggle to allow users to turn on "Advanced Mode".
+The difference between Basic Mode and Advanced Mode is as follows:

+Basic Mode: Hides many fields in the inspector to provide a cleaner, simpler interface for users who do not need advanced customization options.
+Advanced Mode: Exposes more fields in the inspector, giving advanced users greater control and flexibility to modify settings and configurations.
+Explore these settings to fine-tune the configurator to your exact requirements.

+### VariantSelect Component
+The package includes a "VariantSelect" component that generates a dropdown menu of the existing variant sets.
+This feature is designed for non-developers to easily pick variant sets in the scene.
+The same functionality applies to the Variant field.

+Additionally, there's a new "Variant Select" public function that users can invoke using UnityEvent.
+This is particularly useful for users who utilize the uGUI solution, allowing them to directly assign the component to the "OnClick" event.